finller/laravel-kpi/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/finller/laravel-kpi/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/finller/laravel-kpi/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/finller/laravel-kpi.svg?style=flat-square)](https://packagist.org/packages/finller/laravel-kpi)

+> [!IMPORTANT]
+> This package has been completely rethought and rewritten.
+The new and improved version is now available at [this repository](https://github.com/ElegantEngineeringTech/laravel-kpi).

 This package provides a way to store kpis from your app in your database and then retreive them easily in different ways.
 It is espacially usefull to tracks things related to your models like:

 -   the number of users